Shelton, Connecticut: Government

 Republican Mark Lauretti has served as mayor since taking office in 1991.

 The Republican Party has controlled the city government since the 1980s.
 Before the 2007 Elections, the Board of Aldermen consisted of five Republican members, two Citizens' United members, and one Democratic member.
 Mayor Lauretti was re-elected for an eighteenth consecutive term on November 4, 2025.
-The current Board of Aldermen consists entirely of eight Republicans.
+The current Board of Aldermen consists of six Republicans and two Democrats.

 Political representation at the state level has been Republican since the 1960s.
-Republican State Senator Kevin Kelly of Stratford replaced Senator Dan Debicella in 2010 after Debicella sought election to the U.S. Congress.
+Republican State Senator Jason Perillo of Shelton won a Special Election to replace Senator Kevin Kelly of Stratford when he was appointed to a judgeship.
+Senator Kelly hae replaced Senator Dan Debicella in 2010 after Debicella sought election to the U.S. Congress.
 There are two State Assembly districts that cover Shelton.
-In 2007, Republican State Representative Jason Perillo of the 113th District took office.
-He won in a special election following the death of Richard O. Belden, who had represented the town for 32 years.
+In 2025 Republican State Representative Amy Romano of the 113th District was elected in a Special Election to replace State Representative Jason Perillo who had resigned after winning a Special Election to replace State Senator Kevin Kelly.
+In 2007, Republican State Representative Jason Perillo won in a special election following the death of Richard O. Belden, who had represented the town for 32 years.
 Republican State Representative Ben McGorty of the 122nd District took office after winning a special election in 2014 following the death of previous State Representative Larry Miller.

 At the federal level, Shelton is represented by Democratic U.S. Senators Richard Blumenthal and Chris Murphy in the United States Senate, along with the rest of the state.
 Representation of Shelton in the U.S. House of Representatives is split between the 3rd and 4th congressional districts, which are represented by Democratic U.S. Representatives Rosa DeLauro and Jim Himes, respectively.
 The boundary between the two congressional districts lies roughly along Route 8; Himes represents the portion of the city to the north and west of Route 8 while DeLauro represents sections of Shelton to the south and east.

 Shelton is a Republican stronghold in presidential elections, as the city has voted for the GOP presidential nominee in every election since 1964 when Lyndon B. Johnson carried the municipality in his landslide election.